common-workflow-language/cwl-website/README.md

 * Organize homepage sections as jekyll collection, instead of includes
 * Reorganize SCSS code and filenames
+	* Either integrate into minima, or get rid of it entirely
 * Convert content from HTML to Markdown, where practical
   * Homepage sections
 * Reorganize assets files, to ensure no broken links on deployment